10DLC: Everything You Need to Know

 You can include as many phone numbers as needed within a single campaign.
 So if you’re a reseller with multiple customers, you can assign their numbers under the same campaign.

 Once the carriers have this information, your business will be vetted against a “trust score” that will determine your daily message throughput (or the measure of data transfer between the connections measured by message per second).

 Essentially these carriers are just checking your message volume to make sure you’re not spamming your customers.
 You can check out our guide on how to avoid sending spam-like messages to customers here.

 Registering these use cases will help carriers give A2P texts faster message speeds, higher throughput, and deliverability.
 Your messages will send faster, and thus feel just as human as regular person-to-person messaging.

 That’s going to make both you and your customers happier in the long run!

 The campaign registry will have a one-time setup fee and ongoing recurring monthly fees for every campaign registered, plus the individual carriers may have their own individual message unit fees.

-Instead of charging multiple fees, we are going to add a simple monthly registration fee based on your plan size.
+Instead of charging multiple fees, we are going to add a simple monthly carrier fee based on your plan size.
 We do not currently plan to raise our software prices.

-We aren't sure on the exact price of the flat registration fee yet, because carriers haven't finalized things on their end, but we’ll keep you posted as we learn more.
+We aren't sure on the exact price of the flat carrier fee yet, because carriers haven't finalized things on their end, but we’ll keep you posted as we learn more.